Laurence Silberman: Iran–Contra affair

 Silberman served on a panel of the D.C.
 Circuit in U.S. vs. Oliver L. North, 910 F.2d 843 (1990), in which a per curiam opinion was issued that overturned the conviction of Oliver North, who had been a key figure in perpetrating the Iran–Contra affair.

 In his memoir, Firewall, published seven years after the case in 1997, Lawrence Walsh, the Independent Counsel appointed by President Reagan to investigate the Iran Contra Affair, he mused that in retrospect, he wished that he had moved for Silberman's recusal from the panel:

 Yet I was reluctant to request that Silberman disqualify himself.
 Prior government service or political activity did not bar him from serving on the panel.
 His unfavorable view of independent counsel, if it arose in the course of litigation rather than outside the courtroom, was not a basis for disqualification.
 Too late, I learned that he had a personal animus: He despised Judge Gerhard Gesell [who presided over the North case in the lower court].
 Indeed, Silberman had stopped having lunch in the judges' lunchroom because of his antipathy for Gesell.
 Had I known that, the scales certainly would have tipped in favor of my seeking his recusal.

 Silberman also observed that David Brock, latterly a Silberman critic (see below), published a refutation of Lawrence Walsh's characterization of Judge Silberman's involvement in the North case:

 I am still gratified, however, by Brock's review of Lawrence Walsh's book, which he has never (or at least, not yet) repudiated.
 In that review, Brock, by interviewing federal judges, demolished Walsh's bizarre and unique claim that I should have recused myself from sitting on the North case because of my supposed hostility to the federal district judge who decided the case.
 As Brock established, that assertion—which no one ever heard of as a ground for recusal—was untrue.

 Personal life and death

 Silberman's first wife, Rosalie "Ricky" Gaull Silberman, co-founder of the Independent Women's Forum, died on February 17, 2007.
 Together, they had three children, Robert S. Silberman, Kate Fischer, and Anne Otis.
 His eight grandchildren include the screenwriter and film producer Katie Silberman.
 Silberman married Patricia Winn Silberman in 2008.

-Silberman was a close friend of Justice Antonin Scalia since he had recruited Scalia into the Ford administration.
-Silberman was also a friend of Justice Clarence Thomas and in 1989 encouraged a young and reluctant Thomas to accept a federal judgeship on the United States Court of Appeals for the District of Columbia Circuit.
+Silberman was a close friend of Supreme Court Justice Antonin Scalia, since he had recruited Scalia into the Ford administration.
+Silberman was also a friend of Justice Clarence Thomas, and in 1989 encouraged a young and reluctant Thomas to accept a federal judgeship on the United States Court of Appeals for the District of Columbia Circuit.
 Several of his former law clerks have become federal judges, including Justice Amy Coney Barrett.

-Silberman died on October 2, 2022, ten days before his 87th birthday.
+Silberman died on October 2, 2022, ten days before what would have been his 87th birthday.